 Mickey Mantle, by his own admission, was the antithesis of a Lynn Swan or a Tiger Woods.
 He had great God-given talents but a totally different work ethic.
 In an interview just before he died, he commented that he had done less with his God-given athletic talents than perhaps any other athlete of note.
 He said if he had worked and practiced, i.e. “prepared himself,” he might have been the greatest ball player of all time instead of just a really good ball player.
 He said his lack of preparation was the opposite of Ted Williams’ all consuming preparation.
 He went on to say he had let himself, his family, his fans and God down by not making better use of his talents.
 (Thanks to Kevin Cheney for this information.)

-I cannot stress to you enough how important it is to be prepared before you go into an interview.
+I cannot stress to you enough how important it is to be prepared.
 Five things that come to mind:

 - Plan what you are going to say in response to five very predictable interview questions.